Stuff I like

 The Rubaiyat of Omar Khayam by Edward Fitzgerald

-Selected Poems of Pablo Neruda
+Selected Poems: Pablo Neruda

-Selected Poems by Mervyn Peake
+Selected Poems: Mervyn Peake

-Selected Poems by T.S.Eliot
+Selected Poems T.S.Eliot

-Selected Poems by S.T.Coleridge
+Selected Poems: S.T.Coleridge

-Selected Poems of W.H.Auden
+Selected Poems: W.H.Auden

 The collected Poems of Alfred Tennyson